 “To code is human, to debug is divine!”

-While working on my first IOT based assignment, I was supposed to build a rules evaluation engine for data coming from sensors.
-I was able to build a system in less than the expected time which worked in best case scenario but during the first round of testing, it awfully failed.
+While working on my first IOT based assignment, I was supposed to build a rule evaluation engine for data coming from sensors.
+I was able to build a system in less than the expected time which worked in the best case scenario but during the first round of testing, it failed awfully.
 It took me twice the time to debug the code than to write it to identify the bug.

 As a beginner, I always missed the trick of debugging the code and relied on the first instance of the result.
 Now I firmly believe that along with programming logic, debugging is an important skill to become a ‘Super Programmer’!